sashikanthr/jackson-modules-java8/Report/report.md

 The requirements for the solution of this issue are the following:

+#### Requirement 1

+* ID: issue/#116-requirement1
-* Addition of a new flag should not break any existing tests, i.e. leaving the functionality as it is
+* Title: Addition of a new flag to deal with fraction part
-* Setting the flag with a mapper serializes (timestamps?) without a fraction part
+* Desciption: Addition of a new flag and set the flag with a mapper serializes without a fraction part.
+The flag is defined in SerializationFeture in Jackson bind, and used when building the ObjectMapper.
+With this feature set, the fraction part of a number will be ignored when doing serialization.

-* Deserializing an earlier serialized value which had the flag set should get the same value back, given that the fraction is zero.
+#### Requirement 2

+* ID: issue/#116-requirement2
+* Title: Original test cases still passes
+* Desciption: It should not break any existing tests, i.e. leaving the functionality as it is.
+Ensure all test cases pass after begin refactored.

 ### Structure of the issue